Rural sociology: Rural Poverty and Inequality

 Sociological studies of rural poverty analyzes economic opportunities, limited access to resources including education, healthcare, jobs, childcare, and elder care, persistent poverty including a lack of intergenerational mobility, the phenomenon of the working poor, variances across demographics, and biases for research in urban poverty Urban and rural poverty have similar issues and outcomes – lack of jobs, low wages, increased hardships for single parents, women, and minorities – but the causes are different.
 In the United States, Appalachian poverty stems from the regional resource extraction economy, and poverty in the Deep South persists from the effects of slavery and sharecropping.

 The sociological study of rural poverty has largely been focused in the United States, but has fallen in the shadow of the study of urban poverty.
 Rural poverty was hardly studied until the 1960s.
-President Lyndon B. Johnson created a report titled “The People Left Behind” in 1967.
-This report was the first meaningful federal attempt to study nonfarm rural poverty, and it found the rural poverty rate at 25%, almost double the rate of urban poverty at the time.
-Rural poverty is consistently concentrated in certain areas of the country: Appalachia, Native American lands, Southern “Black Belt”, the Mississippi Delta, and the Rio Grande Valley.
+President Lyndon B. Johnson created a report titled "The People Left Behind" in 1967.
+This report was the first meaningful federal attempt to study nonfarm rural poverty; it found the rural poverty rate at 25%, almost double the rate of urban poverty at the time.
+Rural poverty is consistently concentrated in certain areas of the country: Appalachia, Native American lands, Southern "Black Belt", the Mississippi Delta, and the Rio Grande Valley.